Sail Away

 a1 = acos((sin(H1)-sin(H0)*cos(D))/(cos(H0)*sin(D)))

-Note 2: there are two valid (a0,a1) pairs: (+a0,+a1) and (-a0,-a1) obtaining two valid solutions for the position (Z).
+Note 2: there are two valid (a0,a1) pairs: (+a0,+a1) and (-a0,-a1) obtaining the two intersection points and thus the two valid solutions for the position (Z).

 • 3.
 Calculate the angles B0 and B1: